mitre/fieldmanual/sphinx-docs/Operation-Results.md

 # Operation Results

-After an operation runs, you can export the results in an operation report JSON file.
+After an operation runs, you can export the results in two different JSON formats: an operation report or operation event logs.

 ## Operation Report
 The operation report JSON consists of a single dictionary with the following keys and values: